 “If a rat or rodent has consumed rodenticide, they could be running around with a really high load inside them, and they don’t die right away.
 If a barn owl catches one in that state, they can get a really high dose, and it can kill them,” she says.

-If growers seek to use both owls and rodenticide as controls, Kross suggests not using rodenticide during the owl breeding season, and in general, using the chemical in a very targeted way to avoid secondary poisoning.
+For growers seeking to use both owls and rodenticide as controls, Kross suggests not using rodenticide during the owl breeding season, and in general, using the chemical in a very targeted way to avoid secondary poisoning.

 A Softer Approach